paretoux/paretoux.github.io/_prototypes/Dome.md

 The dome model is the absolute best shape that can be given to the intubation box for the elimination of the viral particles.
 The curve of the outer walls guide the particles straight into the aspiration unit.
 The dome shape also has a smaller volume of air inside, which accelerates the flowrate and makes the elimination of the particles inside the box faster.
 It is the optimal choice for the intubation box if we take the ventilation as sole criteria.

 {% include image-gallery.html folder="/assets/img/prototypes/simulations/dome" %}
-_Mesh used to simulate the airflow of particles in the dome model and results of the efficiency of this model in terms of its ventilation quality_
+_Results of the efficiency of the dome model in terms of its ventilation quality_